davepinch/pinchy.cc/content/topics/places/counties/washington/lincoln-county/en.wikipedia.org.md

 ---
+title: "Lincoln County, Washington (en.wikipedia.org)"
+borders:
+  - Ferry County, Washington (en.wikipedia.org)
+  - incomplete list
-title: "Lincoln County, Washington (en.wikipedia.org)" "Eastbound on Interstate 90": "Spokane County, Washington (en.wikipedia.org)" "Westbound on Interstate 90": "Adams County, Washington (en.wikipedia.org)"
+eastbound on interstate 90: Spokane County, Washington (en.wikipedia.org) westbound on interstate 90: Adams County, Washington (en.wikipedia.org)
 excerpt: >-
   **Lincoln County** is a county located in the U.S. state of [Washington](/en.wikipedia.org/wiki/Washington_(state)/).
 As of the 2020 census, the population was 10,876, making it the fifth-least populous county in the state.
 The county seat and largest city is Davenport.
 retrieved: 2024-01-16